ryu1kn/vscode-put-print/README.md

 * `{{selectedExpression}}`

-    Replaced with the expression you selected with "PutPrint: Select Expression ..." command
+    Replaced with the expression you selected with "PrintDebug: Select Expression ..." command

 * `{{selectedExpression|escape}}`